kpwhri/fe5_konsepy/README.md

 The postprocessing step attempts to summarize the disparate counts/values extracted into a single concluding value to be populated to the FE Table.
 In certain cases, a single note might produce multiple output values (i.e., 1 note will equate to multiple lines in the FE table).

+As of version 0.0.5, the command line to run the postprocessor will be included in the log.

 #### Any Changes to Category Counts?